 These measures are not novel; in fact, many are already embedded in the UN Convention Against Corruption, which has 187 Member States.
 The question remains: how do we ensure that these measures are actually implemented?
 This UN Crime Congress and the upcoming United Nations General Assembly Special Session on corruption must offer opportunities for collaborative solutions to this problem.

-The Special Event Filling the gaps in international wildlife law – the need for a global agreement on illicit wildlife trafficking, hosted by Born Free Foundation on behalf of the End Wildlife Crime Initiative, took place on 7 March and featured experts in the fields of public policy, criminology, and environmental protection to explain the rationale for a global agreement on illicit wildlife trafficking, and to outline the process by which it can be realised.
+The Side Event Filling the gaps in international wildlife law – the need for a global agreement on illicit wildlife trafficking, hosted by Born Free Foundation on behalf of the End Wildlife Crime Initiative, took place on 7 March and featured experts in the fields of public policy, criminology, and environmental protection to explain the rationale for a global agreement on illicit wildlife trafficking, and to outline the process by which it can be realised.

 Watch it here: